daikichidaze/resume_jp/index_en.md

 _KEY projects:_

 - <strong>Simulator development and data analysis for MaaS planning.</strong> Development of a discrete event simulator for preliminary verification of new mobility service planning (python/simpy).
 Analyzed and reported simulation results.
-As project manager, managed progress, quality control, and client negotiation for each phase of the project, which was worth 40M JPY in 3 years.
+As a project manager, managed progress, quality control, and client negotiation for each phase of the project, which was worth 40M JPY in 3 years.
 - <strong>Automation of floor plan design in housing.</strong> Development of automated design algorithms using heuristic techniques (C#).
 Collaborated with a major Japanese construction company to explore new possibilities for applications of mathematical optimization technology.
-Horizontal deployment to other companies in the industry was also considered, resulting in a 2 year, 30M JPY project.
+Horizontal deployment to other companies in the industry was also considered, resulting in a 2-year, 30M JPY project.

 ## ADDITIONAL EXPERIENCES